Verinite-Deepti/Postman/README.md

 # Booking API Postman Collection
 Welcome to the Booking API Postman Collection repository!

 In this repository, you will find a Postman collection designed to interact with the Booking API.
 This collection covers a range of scenarios including both positive and negative test cases.
-The provided Postman collection and environment files enable comprehensive testing of the Booking API.

 # Overview
 The Postman collection in this repository includes: